 The right to know about legal procedures against oneself is a basic tenet of due process and a legal requirement.
 It is vital to properly serve legal papers to all parties involved to ensure everyone has an equal opportunity to reply and participate in legal processes.
 When you use experienced process servers like those at Undisputed Legal, your legal documents will be served by Polish law, including all applicable federal, state, and municipal laws.
 Click Here for Frequently Asked Questions About Process Servers!

 It can only be considered an informal delivery by physically delivering a document to the addressee at the court registry.
 Police officers or a notary public, for instance, can carry out service by the applicant’s specified method of choice.
-However, it is preferable to ensure that papers are served via a private process service agency like Undisputed Legal for better accountability.
-Click here for information on How Rush Process Service Can Expedite Your Case.
+However, it is preferable to ensure that papers are served via a private Poland process service agency like Undisputed Legal for better accountability.

-The document must be generally translated into Polish to comply with the requirements of the Convention.
+The document must be generally translated into Polish to comply with the Convention’s requirements.
 If a foreign court or other authority requests service of a document on a person residing in Poland through a Polish court without including a Polish translation, the document can still be served on the addressee if they agree to receive said papers.
-Click here for information on How Service of Process Ensures A Solid Foundation.

 A major role of the Ministry of Justice is to carry out its duties as the Central Authority in civil and criminal legal transactions as outlined in EU law and international agreements.
 The Ministry is also a source for foreign judicial authorities regarding information about the substance of Polish law, as well as Polish courts with texts of foreign law, explanations of foreign judicial practice, and data on the existence of reciprocity in relations with a foreign country.
 This means that the Ministry is responsible for cooperation with international organizations in matters relating to justice, excluding matters reserved for other organizational units.